chrc-exhibit/chrc-interactive-river/location.md

 > Locations are the main data element in the Interactive River digital experience.

 Each Location will show on the map as a marker which, when clicked, will open a sidebar to display the full content of the Location.
-Along with information about the Location and it's history, a Location may be accompanied by multimedia attachments such as image and artifact galleries, audio recordings, and videos.
+Along with information about the site and it's history, a Location may be accompanied by multimedia attachments such as image and artifact galleries, audio recordings, and videos.
 Each Location may also include links to other related Locations.

 <h2>Data Entry</h2>